C.R.A.F.T.

 Here’s a close up of the cushion, eek.

-Essential reupholstering tools… These are not fancy, in fact I had all of them already on hand.
+These are not fancy tools, in fact I had all of them already on hand.
 I won the chalk paint at Haven (read more here).
-So, even that was free!
 The Dremel is not necessary, but helpful for cutting and sanding the plywood.
 The one tool not shown in the picture that we used is a hand saw.

-The hardest part of reupholstering is deciding to go for it!
-Once that happens, you’re golden.
+First, rip off the bottom of the chair!
 Here’s my first rip… The black stuff comes off super easily.
 It’s fun!

 Under the black stuff was a lovely burlap criss cross which also rips off super easily…